TTK4145/Exercise3/Part1/README.md

 2. Run the `test.sh` script now and verify that you get the same behaviour on the hardware as you had on the simulated elevator.

 ## Tips & Tricks
- - If an `elevator_server` is already running the new server will not be able to bind to the socket.
+ - If an `ElevatorServer` is already running the new server will not be able to bind to the socket.
 If you need to kill it, you can do so by calling `pkill ElevatorServer`.